The Ritual of Fasting

 Many religions see the spiritual value in abstaining from food and drink.

-A: Fasting may not seem as prevalent, but it certainly has not disappeared.
-There is a Fasting & Prayer movement--now in its seventh year--that has made a worldwide call to many Christian denominations.
+--now in its seventh year--that has made a worldwide call to many Christian denominations.
 It promotes fasting as a means to personal renewal and greater intimacy with God.

 Abstinence from eating continues to be a widespread practice in religions around the world.
 There are absolute fasts without any food or drink, including water.
 There are also partial fasts in which a person eliminates particular foods, such as meat on Fridays for Catholics, or fasts for only part of the day.
 On a daily basis, Buddhist monks in Southeast Asia eat their last meal before noon and take no food until the next day.

 Generally, there are two main spiritual purposes for fasting: physical purification before performing a ritual act or rite of passage, and self-discipline or asceticism.
 Among some Native American tribes, fasting is the primary means to stimulate ecstatic experiences on a vision quest.
 The fast can last from four to eight days or more.
 Puberty rituals also include a major fast without food or water.
 In many indigenous groups, shamans, who conduct healing ceremonies, may prepare themselves by fasting.